jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-1.md

 - interest him deeply and
 - often call on his most attentive consideration.

-4 Our first ideas of personal beauty are drawn from the appearance of others, not from our own.
+{{< s v="4" >}} Our first ideas of personal beauty are drawn from the appearance of others, not from our own.
 However, we soon become sensible that others exercise the same criticism on us.
 We are:
 - pleased when they approve of our figure, and
 - disobliged when they are disgusted.